Glue42/core/docs/core/04_core-concepts/02_environment/01_overview/overview.md

 The shape of the property is the same as the [**Glue42 Enterprise: Channels Configuration**](../../../../developers/configuration/channels/index.html#channels_configuration).

 - `appManager` - An *optional* configuration property that defines the local application definitions and the remote sources of application definitions.
-The applications and application instances accessed using the [App Manager API]([color channels](../../../capabilities/application-management/index.html)).
+The applications and application instances accessed using the [App Manager API](../../../capabilities/application-management/index.html).
 They can be discovered, started/stopped and listened for using events.

 The `appManager` top-level key has the following properties: